richard-porteous/richard-porteous.github.io/_posts/2022-01-10-Winforms-Refactor-Example-Part1.md

 }
 ```
 Then I made changes to call the new code.
-Each one was tested by simply running the code/app and viewing the results. (unit testing would be faster and less bug prone)
+Each one was tested by simply running the code/app and viewing the results.

 ```
 //UI BUILD ROWS OF TOTALS/ACTUALS